MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-sample-qoe-database-queries.md

        and s.CallerUserAgentType = 4 -- Lync
        and s.CalleeUserAgentType = 4 -- Lync

-<span data-ttu-id="b9639-107">Use o exemplo a seguir para obter o ConversstionalMOS, o SendingMOS e o ListendingMOS por dispositivo de captura.</span><span class="sxs-lookup"><span data-stu-id="b9639-107">Use the following example to get ConversstionalMOS, SendingMOS and ListendingMOS per capture device.</span></span>
+<span data-ttu-id="2a58c-107">Use o exemplo a seguir para obter ConversstionalMOS, SendingMOS e ListendingMOS por dispositivo de captura.</span><span class="sxs-lookup"><span data-stu-id="2a58c-107">Use the following example to get ConversstionalMOS, SendingMOS and ListendingMOS per capture device.</span></span>

     select t.DeviceName as Device, count(*) as SampleNum, avg(ConversationalMOS) as ConversationalMOS, avg(SendListenMOS) SendingMOS, avg(RecvListenMOS) as ListendingMOS from